Cloud Hosting vs VPS

 However, they can tend to be less reliable because if one physical server fails, then every VPS using that server fails as well.
 Their performance can also vary if one site happens to be hogging resources on the physical server.

-Who should use VPS hosting?
 Virtual Private Server hosting is great for users looking for more control over their website, with the technical skills to set up a customized environment.

-What Is a Cloud Server?
+What Is Cloud Hosting?

 Cloud servers are similar to a VPS hosting environment.
 The key difference is that instead of having a single server that’s dedicated to your site (as is the case with VPS), the resources are spread out amongst a bunch of different physical machines.